 These separative devices have a controlled level of contamination, specified by the number of particles with a defined size per cubic meter, providing controlled environments that are specifically tailored to the needs of its operator.
 This classification of cleanrooms and isolators, however, is not taking into account specific requirements regarding biological contamination.
 In order to maintain the low levels of environmental pollutants, isolators have to be decontaminated on a regular basis.

 Isolator cleanliness levels are defined by different classifications, as shown in Table 1 and Table 2.
 These classifications are evaluating the environmental pollution by particles, however, not taking into account specific requirements regarding biological contamination.
 In order to maintain the low levels of environmental pollutants, isolators have to be decontaminated on a regular basis.

 Quality supervisors in facilities using isolators have to determine the acceptable level of biological agents in their respective environment and decide on the method to achieve these levels.
 Several factors influence the choice of method and materials.

-Isolators are used in a variety of industries working with the different material and under different requirements.
+Isolators are used in a variety of industries working with different materials and requirements.
 Potential contaminants in isolators can, therefore, range from biological contaminants (e.g. pharmaceutical industry, hospital pharmacies), radionuclides (e.g. pharmaceutical industry, research laboratories), to general particulate contaminants (e.g. semiconductor industry).

 Chemical Agents: Inactivation

 Spills of hazardous chemical agents in isolators or potential reaction products immobilized on isolator surfaces require inactivation or dilution to non-hazardous levels.
 The chemicals and chemical processes used for inactivation depend on the contaminant.

 Biological Agents: Disinfection and Sterilization

 To reduce the level of biological agents in an environment, disinfectants/ sanitizers and sterilants can be used.
 Sanitizers and disinfectants are terms used in different industries for the same kind of product.
-Whereas the food and food-processing industry uses the term sanitizers, the pharmaceutical industry, laboratories, and hospitals are predominantly using the term disinfectant.
+Whereas the food and food-processing industry use the term sanitizers, the pharmaceutical industry, laboratories, and hospitals are predominantly using the term disinfectant.